CrazyCrud/yolo2page/README.md

 Convert YOLO segmentation format annotations to PAGE-XML format for document layout analysis.

+## Disclaimer:
+Disclaimer: The flat structure of YOLO can never be completely transferred to the hierarchical structure of PageXML, and information will always be lost.
+For this reason, the converter only works at a very basic level.

 ## Features

 - Converts YOLO polygon segmentations to PAGE-XML regions